 Please accept this letter as my formal resignation from the city's Long Range Planning Committee.
 I am sorry to be resigning from this committee, however, I do not feel I can serve the committee in a fashion that is required.
-Unfortunately, outside board commitments and personal obligations do not leave the time required to serve in a fashion the citizens of Tomah deserve.
+Unfortunately, outside board commitments and time required to serve in a fashion the citizens of Tomah deserve.